THE ULTIMATE GUIDE TO …

 Welcome to Maplewood!

-Maplewood, in Essex County, is a welcoming township known for its tree-lined streets, historic homes, and strong sense of community.
-Named for the abundance of maple trees that define its scenic landscape, the town blends natural beauty with character-filled neighborhoods, creating an inviting atmosphere that appeals to residents of all ages.
+Maplewood is a charming and vibrant township in Essex County, known for its tree-lined streets, historic homes, and strong sense of community.
+Named for the maple trees that have long shaped its scenic landscape, Maplewood offers a beautiful blend of natural character, architectural charm, and welcoming neighborhoods that appeal to residents of all ages.

 Around Town…